 The second stories in the way they were meant to be experienced.

 The play ends as all plays do.
 The curtains close, the website stays but the stories will never sound the same.
 For the final act, I give you the stories.
-Its one last game, one last joke to ask my question again.
+It’s one last game, one last joke to ask my question again.
 Digital intimacies about the digital, our bodies and the cakes we eat.
 For the last act, I ask you to eat digital stories.
 To eat a comment, to eat a digital intimacy.
 Sharing an act of physical intimacy with yourself and with me, by eating sweets together.
 Sweets about digital intimacies that never had a body.
 There is no moral, no bow to wrap the story in.
 A great big mess of transcendence into the digital, of intimacy and of bodies.
 The way it always is.
 Thankfully.

 Accept My Cookies, biscuits for the performance.